 Q.4.
 There are diameter based interfaces in earlier technologies.
 How is testing for those different from LTE EPC testing?

 There are around 12-14 diameter based interfaces in LTE.
 There are many new interfaces like SWx, STa, and SWa that have been introduced to support non-3GPP interworking.
-At the same time there are certain interfaces like Gx, Rx, and Sh which also exist in IMS for interfacing with the PCRF.
-But in the LTE context, there are a multitude of additional AVPs which require the test tools to be upgraded and complicate testing.
+At the same time, there are certain interfaces like Gx, Rx, and Sh which also exist in IMS for interfacing with the PCRF.
+But in the LTE context, there is a multitude of additional AVPs that require the test tools to be upgraded and complicate testing.
 The test scenarios are quite different in terms of message flow, handling, and parameter validation.

 Q.5.
 Do you recommend that conformance testing as per the specs by GCF/MSF is enough for an LTE node?

 No, it is not enough.
 Conforming as per these specifications is necessary but not sufficient.
 It is advisable to conform to these specs as they are standardized and different stakeholders expect nodes to comply with these.
 But at the same time, based on our experience, the node should also be tested against many field-like complex scenarios, optimized negative scenarios, and interop testing scenarios.

 Q.6.
 What are the challenges in identifying the right traffic mix for load testing?